rachida-sgh/auto-mpg/README.md

 The Jupyter notebooks will walk you through each step of the process.
 They are intended to be self-explanatory.

+## Looking at the notebooks without executing any code

+You can browse the notebooks [here](https://nbviewer.jupyter.org/github/rachida-sgh/auto-mpg/blob/master/notebooks/index.ipynb) using Jypyter nbviewer.
+Github works too but it can be slow.

 ## Running the project

 ### Installation